uchicago-cs/student-resource-guide/tutorials/linux-man.rst

 The ``linux-tutorial-files`` directory contains a file that starts with a dot.
 Use ``man`` to identify the flag to use with ``ls`` to include this file when listing the contents of ``linux-tutorial-files``.

 You have finished the section on manual pages.

-Please move on to the next section required by your instructor.
+If you have been referred to this tutorial as part of a class you are taking, please move on to the next section required by your instructor.